Allow me to paint you a picture of 2 companies:

 “Epic Meaning and Calling is the Core Drive, where a player believes that he is doing something greater than himself or he was “chosen” to do something.”

-There is a focus on purpose at every level of scale: organizational purpose, team purpose and individual purpose are all explicit and aligned.
+There is a focus on purpose at every level of scale: organizational purpose, team purpose and role purpose are all explicit and aligned.

 The work is structured around roles that have defined accountabilities.
 They change dynamically to fulfill the purpose of the organization.